Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-But it will get there faster, weave through traffic.
+But it'll get there faster, weave through traffic.

 Next up, I have a feeling they don't, but I don't want to get sued by Holden.